 If this is your first time studying in the UK it is likely that the teaching and learning methods will be different from what you are used to.
 This page provides some advice and links to resources to help you prepare for studying at Sussex.

-As an international student at Sussex you will have already been contacted by The International and Study Abroad Office, who can help you throughout your time at Sussex.
-They also provide a useful webpage listing support for international students.
+As an international student at Sussex you will have already been contacted by The International Student Support Office, who can help you throughout your time at Sussex.

 If you are registered as a full-time international or European student you can get help with academic development and English language from Sussex Centre for Language Studies.
 To find out more about workshops, drop-in sessions and tutorials subscribe to our Academic Development site on Study Direct.

 Listen to international students talking about their experiences of studying at Sussex: